inc2734/snow-monkey-blocks/readme.txt

 = Section blocks =

+By default these blocks are restricted.
+If you are using the theme that has 1 column template, you can activate these blocks using filter hooks.

-* [ Only with Snow Monkey theme ] Section
+* Section
-* [ Only with Snow Monkey theme ] Section with background image
+* Section with background image
-* [ Only with Snow Monkey theme ] Section with image
+* Section with image
-* [ Only with Snow Monkey theme ] Section with items (For example, features)
+* Section with items (For example, features)

 == Installation ==